openshift-labs/learn-katacoda/introduction/developing-with-odo/04-deploying-component-from-source-code.md

 `cd ~/frontend`{{execute}}

+Listing the contents of this directory shows that `frontend` is a simple PHP application.

+`ls`{{execute}}

-Since our frontend is written in the interpreted PHP language, there is no build step analogous to the maven build required for the backend component.
-We can proceed directly to specifying the `php` environment from the cluster's Catalog, shown earlier when we ran `odo catalog list`.
+Since `frontend` is written in an interpreted language, there is no build step analogous to the maven build we performed for the `backend` component.
+We can proceed directly to specifying the `php` environment from the cluster's Software Catalog, shown earlier when we ran `odo catalog list`.

 We give this php-based component the name `frontend`.